 That’s where Democrat Senators from Rhode Island Jack Reed and Sheldon Whitehouse, came into play with the popular kids.
 In concert with 36 other Senate Dems, they scribed and sent a letter to President Trump, asking for a reversal on separating the children from their parents, even if those parents were in detention.

 Isn’t that what has been happening all along?
 If a parent is in custody, wouldn’t children be better off in foster care for the duration of the case instead of Obama’s now famous cages?
 Perhaps this latest, ultimately ridiculous, attack from the left will spark an idea with President Trump to invite them all to a seat at the big table for a bit of bi-partisan wheeling and dealing.
 There are children at play in the discourse.
-Get it together people, and let’s put immigration to bed once and for all.We value your comments!
-Please weigh in on our comment section below.
+Get it together people, and let’s put immigration to bed once and for all.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com